-It can be very overwhelming when you are just starting out and sometimes even when you have been doing it for a while.
-That is why I decided to write some homeschool curriculum reviews to help you get some first-hand knowledge about the experiences I have had with different curricula and what I think about them.
+It can be very overwhelming when you’re just starting out and even when you’ve been doing it for a while.
+That’s why I decided to write some homeschool curriculum reviews to give you first-hand knowledge about the experiences we’ve had with different curricula and what I think about them.

 Homeschool Curriculum Reviews Are Helpful

 When I’m searching for materials for the next school year, which I love to do by the way, I do a lot of research and read many reviews.
 I want to know what people think about a product and how it worked in their homeschool.

 I know that every child is different, but I can still get a general feel for it and whether it might be a good fit for our family or not.

 I’ve chosen some of our favorites to write about, and will continue to add as we discover more.
 I hope it helps you decide which products are a good fit for your homeschool.

 As you reading my reviews, some may not seem like they’d work for your family; however, keep in mind that we go through seasons when homeschooling.
 Some years you may have less time than others to plan, prepare, and teach.
 So a hands-on curriculum may not seem appealing right then but it could down the road.

 Learning about different materials is never a waste of time.
 You never know when your homeschool needs will change and one of these may be a better option.

 Middle school and high school students love Mr. D Math courses.
 He makes math easy to understand and fun!